DataKind-DC/capital-nature-ingest/events/README.md

     unittest.main()
 ```

+Some of the other event files have a lot of other tests that you can adapt to your event source.
+A best practice is to write these tests first and then write code until all of the tests pass.

->NOTE: For any functions that make requests, you should mock the content of a response ([HTTPretty](https://httpretty.readthedocs.io/en/latest/) and [responses](https://github.com/getsentry/responses) are handy here).
+>NOTE: For any function(s) that make requests, you should mock the content of a response when calling that function in a test ([HTTPretty](https://httpretty.readthedocs.io/en/latest/) and [responses](https://github.com/getsentry/responses) are handy here).
 Doing so prevents our tests from relying on the ephemeral content of website, which is beyond our control.

+>NOTE: There's a `tests/fixtures/` directory where you can define and then import that mocked content.
+Doing so makes your tests more readable.

-7. When you're ready, open a pull request.
+6. When you're ready, open a pull request.
 When reviewing your PR, we'll want to see:
- - if the tests you wrote pass
+ - if the test(s) you wrote pass
- - if your code runs locally, producing a csv
+ - if your code runs locally within a virtual environment (meaning you're requirments have been added to `requirements.txt`)
- - that you've got all of the required fields
+ - that you've got all of the required fields (you could write a test for this; see `test_events_schema_required_fields` [here](https://github.com/DataKind-DC/capital-nature-ingest/blob/master/tests/ans_test.py))
- - that your data types are correct
+ - that your data types are correct (you could write a test for this; see the other tests [here](https://github.com/DataKind-DC/capital-nature-ingest/blob/master/tests/ans_test.py))